-Entering 2025, should commodity prices remain within the current range, the Company will prioritize maintaining stable production, and Funds from Operations will be directed to reduce outstanding debt.
+For 2025, should commodity prices remain rangebound at US\$50 to US\$70 per bbl, the Company will prioritize disciplined capital allocation with a focus on increasing working capital surplus.
 Alternatively, if commodity prices improve, the Company will pursue a more robust development plan aimed at maximizing Funds from Operations derived from the continued delineation of core plays, while maintaining a resilient balance sheet.
 In both instances, the Company will be well positioned to consider alternate forms of returns to its shareholders.
 During a period of pricing volatility, ROK believes a flexible approach best positions the Company to maximize shareholder value through disciplined capital allocation.